 Clinical pathologists take great pleasure in giving abnormal cells exotic difficult-to-pronounce names (often more than one to what is essentially the same abnormality).
 Consequently, they have probably gotten carried away in divided the various shapes that abnormal RBCs assume into nine major groups.
 For the record, they are: sherocytes, leptocytes, target cells, stomatocytes, folded cells, speculated RBCs, schistocytes, acanthcytes and echinocytes.

-There is a lot of term overlap and guesswork as what might be the cause one or the other shape change in your dog or cat.
+There is a lot of term overlap and guesswork as to what might be the cause of one or the other shape change in your cat or dog.
 So using these shape abnormalities to diagnose what might be wrong with your pet is really not much help to your veterinarian.

 Some General Health Issues That Could Cause Poikilocytosis In Your Dog Or Cat:

 About one quarter of dogs that have babesiosis, a blood parasite infection, also have poikilocytosis.
 Poikilocytosis is also a common finding in dogs and cats treated with the anti-cancer drug, doxorubicin.

 Just about anything that affects your pet’s red blood cell formation occurring in its bone marrow can be the cause of these abnormally shaped red blood cells being present.

 A novices’ technique in applying a drop of blood to a glass slide (blood smear) to be submitted to a central laboratory can falsely distort the shape of dog and cat red blood cells (technique artifacts).
 Using too much EDTA anticoagulant while collecting the specimen of blood can do that as well.

 You are on the Vetspace animal health website